jfederico/scalelite-run/README.md

 You can start it as is, but you may want to replace both variables with your own values.

-- `SECRET_KEY_BASE` is the Ruby On Rails secret key and should be replaced with a random one generated with `openssl rand -hex 64`.
+- `SECRET_KEY_BASE` is the Ruby On Rails secret key and must be replaced with a random one generated with `openssl rand -hex 64`.
 - `LOADBALANCER_SECRET` is the shared secret used by external applications for accessing Scalelite LoadBalancer as if it was a BigBlueButton server.
-By default, it includes the Secret used for test-install (which is also the first server added to the pool as example).
+This variable must be defined in order for the application to start.
+A secret can be generated with `openssl rand -hex 24`

 ```
 vi scalelite/.env